kjam/practical-data-privacy/README.md

 We recommend using [virtual environments](https://packaging.python.org/guides/installing-using-pip-and-virtualenv/) or [conda environments](https://conda.io/docs/user-guide/tasks/manage-environments.html).

-### Outline
+To run parts of these notebooks you will also need a running version of Apache Spark.
+Check [the latest documentation](https://spark.apache.org/downloads.html) to set up for your operating system.

 Notebooks
 --------

-- Pseudonymization
-- Differential Privacy: Laplace + Budgets
-- Differential Privacy: Gaussian

-Extra Materials
-- Differential Privacy: Randomized Response
+The notebooks follow the order that the ideas are introduced in the book.
+There are some additional notebooks added for those interested.
+Please file a pull request if you have an update to a notebook.
+I will also watch issues to ensure that the notebooks are usable and understandable.
+Feedback is very welcome!

 ### Recommended Reading

-Each notebook has its own section of recommended reading.
+Several notebooks have a recommended reading section.
 I may update this README with additional reading of interest on this topic.

 ### Questions?